 © 2008 by Faith L. Justice

 Author’s note: I had the distinct pleasure of interviewing Ms. Le Guin twice in 2000.
-She remains prolific and continues to pour out wonderful novels, short stories and poems.
+She remained prolific and continued to pour out wonderful novels, short stories and poems until her death January 22, 2018.
 In 2008 she branched out to historical fiction with her novel Lavina, exploring Bronze Age Italy using the Aeneid as her background.
-Just recently the National Book Awards honored her with the 2014 Medal for Distinguished Contribution to American Letters.
+The National Book Awards honored her with the 2014 Medal for Distinguished Contribution to American Letters.
 Portions of these interviews appeared in: